jcppman/talks/promise_promise/slides.md

 More intuitive, less mistakes, more predictable

+???
+All wheels we made are for this purpose

 ---
 class: center, middle
 # Promise
 ---

-## Why is Promise important?
+## Why is Promise important/interesting?

+???
+Originally proposed in 1976.

 --

-### Promise is the core of modern js async
+### Callback sucks

 --

-### Promise is the core of modern js async
+### Functional

 --

 ### Promise is the core of modern js async
 --

-- Generator and Async/Await are all based on promise --
+- "Use Generator or Async/Await to do async" is all based on promise --

 - Easy to manage